ART & DESIGN

 Projects will be assessed by the department teachers and moderated by an external CCEA examiner.

-Every Friday during junior lunch Ms Quail runs 'Sketch@Lunch Club.'
+Every Friday during junior lunch Ms Quail runs Lego Club which allows students to create and build Lego.
+Students also have the opportunity to create Lego Animations using the iPad and the Stop Motion App.
+From term 2 students can also enjoy 'Sketch@Lunch Club.'
 Students from Years 8, 9 and 10 have the opportunity to explore and develop their drawing skills in a relaxed atmosphere.
-The popularity of this club has grown over the years and last year between 30-40 students took part every week.

-To support the art and design curriculum, the department offers opportunities for students at all levels to work directly with artists, designers, craftspeople and those involved in the film industry.
-The experience of working alongside a practitioner at first hand has many benefits: encouraging the pupils’ enthusiasm and interest, introducing new skills, developing creativity and broadening their awareness of employment opportunities within the creative industries in N. Ireland and beyond.
+To support the Art and Design curriculum, the department offers opportunities for students at all levels to work directly with artists, designers, craftspeople and those involved in the film industry.
+The experience of working alongside a practitioner at first hand has many benefits: encouraging the pupils’ enthusiasm and interest, introducing new skills, developing creativity and broadening their awareness of employment opportunities within the creative industries in Northern Ireland and beyond.

-This year our students had the privilege of submitting work to the 'Creative Young Citizens Art Exhibition.'
-Hosted by Ballymena Learning Together, the exhibition showcased a range of magnificent work from all of the local schools.
-At As and A2 Level our Art and Design students visited the Seacourt Print Workshop in Bangor and worked alongside printmakers to extend their intaglio skills and most recently our Year 12 students worked along with ceramicist, Anne Marie Robinson to develop their skills in ceramics.
+This year Jessica McConkey had her work selected for the second year in a row to ‘True Colours,’ exhibition in the Ulster Museum.
+This is an outstanding achievement for Jessica and the Art Department.
+She was one of only 20 students in Northern Ireland to have her AS work chosen.
+At AS and A2 Level our Art and Design students visited the Seacourt Print Workshop in Bangor and worked alongside printmakers to extend their intaglio, dry point and screen printing skills and most recently our Year 12 students worked along with ceramicist, Anne Marie Robinson to develop their skills in ceramics.
 By offering these events our talented pupils at Slemish College are encouraged to extend their artistic skills and develop their creative thinking by involving themselves in a range of exciting opportunities.
+Ceramicist Adam Frew is also a regular visitor to the school showing the Contemporary Craft students how to ‘throw’ on the potter’s wheel.
+We are looking forward to a visit in February from artist Seamus O’Labhradha who was one of the painters involved in the film ‘Loving Vincent,’ – the first fully painted feature film telling the life of Vincent Van Gogh.

 Artists, designers and craft workers are by nature creative problem solvers and this makes them an attractive asset for a variety of employers.